CWG-DS/Clipboard-Health/README.md

 <img src="Images\Data_Generation.png" alt="drawing"/>

-Note: Values bellow 0 are discarded.
-Total number of values discarded per contion is 0.05% [Declined] and < 0.001% [Accepted].
-No effects are expected from the removal of such a small portion of the sample.

 <img src="Images\LikelihoodRejection_NewData.png" alt="drawing"/>

-As seen above, our resulting [% of Decline Rides] describes an inverse sigmoid distribution.
-We can also appreciate some deviance from this distribution at the right tail end caused by extreme values.
-However, since 30$ marks our break even point it will be irrelevant for our specific case and therefore will have no effect on our analysis.

-Now that we have our data cleaned and sorted we will proceed with the pricing strategy portion of our work.
+Now that we have our data cleaned and sorted, we will proceed with the pricing strategy.

 **Fixed Pricing Strategy**

-We will first maximize profits for a fixed payment method.
-This is, Drivers will be payed a fixed amount for every ride they partake in throughout the 12 months duration of the program.
-To do so we will employ a costum function which will itterate 12 times, once per month, through every possible value [0.01$ - 30.01$] and output the total profit obtained per value input.
-To make this process as clear as possible we will go through the logic of the function first and then showcase the code it self.
+We first focused on a fixed pricing strategy where driver pay is fixed throughout the whole duration of our program.
+To do so we employed a custom function which outputs the total profit acquired during the 12-month span of our program given a driver payment amount as input.
+The function logic can be found bellow, the code it self with detailed comments is available within the jupyter notebook within this repository.

 1. Function Set Up